 The Miami Bayside Foundation (MBF) has an invitation-only application process and does not accept unsolicited letters of inquiry or proposals.
 MBF’s Board members and staff actively engage with the community and seek out grantees based on the considerations below.

 Lasting Impact Within the Community

-Through our discretionary grants, MBF has formed partnerships with organizations that provide programs and resources for minority students in the City of Miami.
+Through our programs and grants, MBF has formed partnerships with organizations that provide programs and resources for minority students in the City of Miami.
 These programs have enabled students to excel in early learning, school readiness, primary and secondary school, as well as transition to and succeed in college and/or the world of work.

 What We Don’t Fund

 - Organizations that discriminate based on race, color, religion, sex, sexual orientation, gender identity, handicap, familial status, or national origin;

 - Activities, projects, or programs that will be completed before funding becomes available (i.e. no retroactive funding)

 - Activities, projects, or programs that operate outside the City of Miami

 Other Factors We Consider